bcgov/moh-iam/keycloak-js-example/README.md

 **TODO**

 If you really want to deploy this version, you also need to change these URLs to point to your Keycloak server.
-We will parameterize this ourselves in a later commit.
+We will parameterize this in a later commit.

 * `<script src="http://localhost:8081/auth/js/keycloak.js" defer></script>` is hardcoded in `index.html`.
 * `http://localhost:8081/auth...` is harcoded in app.js.